PolyglotConsultants/simple-state-machine/README.md

 - [state-machine-react](https://github.com/state-management/state-machine-react): React wrapper providing hooks like `fromState` and `useDispatcher`.
 - [ngx-state-machine](https://github.com/state-management/ngx-state-machine): Angular wrapper making the state machine injectable into angular components as a service.

 By combining **simple-state-machine** with these wrappers, you can seamlessly integrate state management into your preferred framework.

+### Implementations Examples
+- [Sample React project](https://github.com/state-management/react-example) that you can clone.
+It is a fully working example with unit tests, showcasing the implementation of `simple-state-machine` via the `state-machine-react` wrapper.

 ---

 ## Features
+###### *State management code, that is lot less scary, easy to read, easy to trace, and very easy to change and unit test.*

 ### **Traceability**:
 This **single most important feature** that we wanted to design correctly is traceability of code.